-Figure 3.
 Trowelling the Top of Subsoil to Expose Archaeological Features.

-Following the removal of plowzone, the bottom of each excavation unit (top of subsoil) was carefully trowelled in order to identify and record pits and postholes (Figure 3).
-The trowelled surface was documented by black-and-white and color photographs and was mapped at a scale of 1 in=2 ft (Figure 4).
+and-white and color photographs and was mapped at a scale of 1 in = 2 ft (Figure 4).
 The drawings of each excavation unit were subsequently combined to produce an overall plot of the excavation.
 Photographs were also made of all procedures and of the general progress of work (Figure 5).
 Horizontal and vertical control was maintained through reference to the site grid and by using a transit and rod to determine elevations.

-Sixty-two 10x10-ft units forming a single block were excavated in this manner (Figures 6-7).
-In addition to these excavations, four 10x10-ft units excavated in 1985 were re-exposed.
+Sixty-two 10×10-ft units forming a single block were excavated in this manner (Figures 6-7).
+In addition to these excavations, four 10×10 -ft units excavated in 1985 were re-exposed.

 The 1986 work at the Fredricks site resulted in the identification and/or excavation of 21 features, including two human burials, two possible burial pits, a possible hearth, an irregular trench, and 13 pit features.
 One probable pit (Feature 60) and a shallow basin (Feature 52) were not excavated.
-An additional 150 ft of the palisade was exposed and four wall-trench and posthole structures were identified.
+An additional 150 ft of the palisade were exposed and four wall-trench and posthole structures were identified.
 None of the structures were excavated; however, all of the postholes and wall trenches were systematically mapped and recorded.

 Excavation of features and burials was accomplished using trowels, grapefruit knives, brushes, and other small tools.
 Sunscreens, constructed of wooden frames and bedsheets, were erected over features during excavation to minimize the damage to feature contents by the summer sun.
-Feature fill was removed in natural zones, when evident, and all fill was waterscreened through sluice boxes having a sequence of
+Feature fill was removed in natural zones, when evident, and all fill was waterscreened through sluice boxes having a sequence of 1/2-inch, 1/4-inch, and 1/16-inch wire mesh.
+This technique permitted the recovery of minute artifacts, including shell and glass beads, lead shot, small animal bones, and carbonized plant remains.
+Standard 10-liter soil samples from each zone of each feature were simultaneously processed by flotation to retrieve very small, extremely fragile carbonized seeds and plant parts that might otherwise be lost in the waterscreening.
+Elevations were taken following the removal of each soil zone of a feature in order to establish precise provenience for zone contents and to permit the calculation of soil volume.